apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Ubuntu 18.04 LTS, 20.04 LTS, 22.04 LTS with KVM
 -  CentOS 7 with KVM
--  Rocky Linux 8 with KVM
+-  Rocky Linux 8, 9 with KVM
--  Red Hat Enterprise Linux 7, 8 with KVM
+-  Red Hat Enterprise Linux 7, 8, 9 with KVM
+-  Alma Linux 8, 9
 -  openSUSE Leap 15
 -  SUSE Linux Enterprise Server 15
 -  XenServer versions 7.1, 7.2, 7.4, 7.5, 8.0 (8.1 and 8.2 expected to work, but not tested.
 For 8.2 please check the note below) with latest hotfixes